mbostock/gistup/README.md

 Arguments:

-* --description, m - provide an optional description
+* --description, -m - provide an optional description
+* --interactive, -i - request confirmation of every file before adding
+* --exclude, -x - skip files matching pattern; may use wildcards
 * --private, --no-public - make a secret gist
+* --open [url] - specify the URL to open after creating the gist
 * --no-open - don’t open the created gist in your web browser when done
+* --remote - specify the name of the git remote
 * --help - show some help
 * --version - print the current version of gistup